Kjaerandsen/IG2NLP/README.md

 This includes an automatic annotator, and several utilities to facilitate the testing and development of this annotator.

-The folder "ig2nlp" includes programs for automatically parsing institutional statements and other testing functions.
+The folder "ig2nlp" includes the programs for automatically parsing institutional statements and other testing functions.

-The "parser" folder contains programs for testing the parsed statements with basic statistics.
+The "data" folder includes all relevant data including program input and output files and configuration.

+The automated annotations are based on the Stanza NLP toolkit and a manual matching function based on matching dependencies from dependency parsing, NER, POS-tags and more to components of the IG 2.0.